-- 1. The Prime Minister, the Rt Hon John Major MP, and the Irish Prime Minister, Mr Albert Reynolds TD, today issued a Joint Declaration. - 2.
 The Declaration, which complements and underpins the Talks process and the search for a comprehensive political settlement, has been made following discussions between the two Governments, since early last year, on a framework for peace.
-It places the onus firmly on those who use or support violence to stop now. - 3.
+It places the onus firmly on those who use or support violence to stop now. that the democratic right of self-determination by

 The Declaration sets out constitutional principles and political realities which safeguard the vital interests of both sides of the community in Northern Ireland.